 Who knows what this year will bring, best to start preparing now!

-John Eary, Director of JEC Professional Services Ltd. which helps organisations become more resilient through Agile Working, Business Continuity and the Digital Workspace.
+John Eary, Director of JEC Professional Services Ltd. which helps organisations become more resilient through Agile Working, Business Continuity and the Digital Workplace.
 John has a strong track record in devising and facilitating exercises in Crisis Management and Business Continuity.

 Julie Goddard has many years experience of implementing BC in a variety of organisations in the private and public sectors.
 She also has significant practical experience in managing live incidents.